Below are some of our most frequently asked questions – please click to expand and find the answers.

 The California Department of Education does not mandate a prescribed set of adopted textbooks, approved curriculum, or course of study for private schools.
 Private schools are required to provide a basic academic education, but are protected from untoward interference by any Board of Education, state or local.

 Our Preschool (Nursery) is a fully licensed day care facility.
+We are licensed by the California Department of Social Services, Child Care Licensing Program.

 California law does not require public or private schools to be accredited, and the State does not accredit schools.